caseyamcl/shuttle/README.md

 It provides a quick way to get started for 80% of use cases, but also provides advanced capabilities for more complex workloads.

+Key Features:

+* Migrate, revert, and report on data from any source to any destination
+* Included classes for common sources (CSV, database, Doctrine, YAML, etc.) and destinations (database, Doctrine)
+* Calculate dependencies for migrations and ensure migrations occur in the correct order (e.g. 'post' items must be migrated before 'comment' items)
+* Event system to hook into migration process for logging or other purposes
+* Fully extensible; interface-driven approach
+* Included (but optional) Symfony console commands
+* 100% unit tested and PSR-2 compliant

 ## Installation

 Install via Composer: